What is endometriosis?

 |

-Treatment of endometriosis includes medication and surgery for both pain relief and
+Treatment of endometriosis includes medication and surgery for both pain relief and treatment of infertility if pregnancy is desired. |

 (Author: Melissa Conrad Stoppler; Editor: William C. Shiel, Jr.)